Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 ## Conclusion

-Dissecting my fairly simple .gitconfig file, we can see there's a lot going on.
-Hopefully you get a deeper understanding of how git works.
-I also hope that `.gitconfig` is now less intimidating.
-Now go modify your own![^2]
+Dissecting my simple .gitconfig file reveals a lot.
+Hopefully you now have a deeper understanding of git and how to use it.
+I also hope `.gitconfig` has become less intimidating.
+Go modify your own![^2]

 ---